Making the Impossible Possible

 Motorcycle Helmet Laws and Their Impact on Injury Claims

 If you were not wearing a helmet during the accident, the defendant might argue that your injuries were more severe because you failed to comply with helmet laws.
 Conversely, wearing a helmet could help show that you took reasonable precautions to prevent injuries.
 Whether or not you are wearing a helmet, having an experienced attorney who understands how helmet laws may affect your case is essential.
-At Rowe, Weinstein & Sohn, PLLC, we can help you navigate helmet use's legal complexities and fight for the compensation you deserve.
+At Rowe, Weinstein & Sohn, PLLC, we can help you navigate the legal complexities of helmet use and seek the compensation you deserve.

 Why Are Motorcycle Accidents So Common?